 You can also carry out this challenge with physical money by putting coins or notes in your piggy bank.

 How much you’ll save depends on the type of 365 day saving money challenge you choose.
 These popular options can help you save between £365 to £1,456 over the course of a year.

 Possibly the most popular variant, this starts with saving just 1p on the first day but results in you saving over £300 more than the £1 challenge.

 Typically, savers start the challenge on the 1st of January.
 The small amount at the beginning will ease you into the habit of saving.
 But it can get tougher near the end, especially with other December expenses.

 As the 1p challenge is so popular, there are several variations.
 To find the right one for you, visit our guide on the different 1p saving challenges you can try.

-For other helpful ideas, visit our tips on how to stick to a budget.
+For other helpful ideas, explore our tips on how to stick to a budget.

 With this challenge, you save weekly rather than daily.
 And this amount goes up incrementally.